(Last updated: 3/19/2020)

 …And that of the Patient

+In our blog post “Creating an Exceptional Patient Experience,” we discussed how important it is to provide patients with a consistently great experience.
 If the patient isn’t happy with the experience of a service order, the referring physician’s practice is going to hear about it.
 Then, they will have to handle the problem, whatever it is.
 Confusion about scheduling and reimbursement are two examples.
 Physician staffs tend to be overstretched as it is, so anything that cuts down on patient complaints and problem resolution is going to be seen as a plus.

-Furthermore, the GIP mechanisms in iOrder prevent mistakes and unnecessary complications in service deliver that can negatively affect patient experience.
+Furthermore, the GIP mechanisms in iOrder prevent mistakes and unnecessary complications in service delivery that can negatively affect patient experience.
 For instance, a GIP system like iOrder can discover if a patient is allergic to a dying agent to be used in a CT scan.
 Knowing this in advance helps the facility plan around this problem.
 As a result, the patient is not delayed nor rescheduled based on such a complication.

 iOrder leverages the GIP concept to improve the overall service delivery process.
 Ask us how we can help you build a profitable, high-growth facility by delivering a better physician and patient experience.